tsheporamantso/tsheporamantso/README.md

 **A few things about me**

 - I care about writing code that's readable and maintainable, not just code that works
-- Currently levelling up in JSDoc, Docker and Kubernetes to bring more depth to the frontend work I do
+- Currently levelling up in Load testing with autocannon to bring more depth to the frontend work I do
 - I build full-stack projects end-to-end — from database design to deployment

 ---